kamaradclimber/hydrao-dump/README.md

 </details>

 On the 3rd dump (`80seconds_dump`), there are 42 values over ~80s.
 Values seems to be constant over ~5 consecutive records.
 It wouldindicate a counter constant over periods of 10s.
 This would be consistent with a counter of volume (~6 L/s).
 Although that would be weird to only send liters (instead of the amount really measured).

+Thanks to [https://community.jeedom.com/t/plugin-blea-hydrao/11622/36](the jeedom community) here is the real explaination for this field: 2 bytes for total volume of the last 400 showers, 2 bytes for the current shower volume.

+### Scripting

+With a bit of scripting we can short-circuit the long feedback loop "app on the phone" -> move the dump on computer -> analysis with wireshark.
+Use the `./receiver.py` script to make a dump from a computer.